-- Section 1.
+Section 1.
 Recitals Made Findings.
-The above recitals are hereby declared to be true and correct and findings of the City Council of the City of Petaluma. - Section 2.
+The above recitals are hereby declared to be true and correct and findings of the City Council of the City of Petaluma.

+Section 2.
 Time Extension.
-This ordinance hereby extends the initial 45-day effective date of Ordinance 2681 for an additional 10 months and 15 days in accordance with California Government Code Section 65858 and other applicable law. - Section 3.
-Moratorium Imposed.
-The moratorium imposed by the adoption of Ordinance 2681 hereby remains in effect and prohibits the approval of applications for new gas station uses in the City of Petaluma that are not complete as of the initial effective date of Ordinance 2681 in accordance with the City's powers under Article XI, Section 5 of the California Constitution, Article VII, Section 54 of the City Charter and California Government Code Section 65858 and other applicable law, as follows:
+This ordinance hereby extends the moratorium imposed on approval of applications for new gas station uses not complete as of May 6, 2019 pursuant to Ordinance 2681, and extended for an addition ten months and fifteen days pursuant to Ordinance 2688 on June 3, 2019, for an additional period of one year in accordance with California Government Code Section 65858 and other applicable law.

+Section 3.
+Moratorium Extended.
+The moratorium initially imposed by the adoption of Ordinance 2681 and extended pursuant to Ordinance 2688 shall remain in effect for an additional year expiring on March 16, 2021 and prohibit the approval of applications for new gas station uses in the City of Petaluma that were not complete as of May 6, 2019, the initial effective date of Ordinance 2681, in accordance with the City's powers under Article XI, Section 5 of the California Constitution, Article VII, Section 54 of the City Charter and California Government Code Section 65858 and other applicable law, as follows:
-A. Scope

-Applications for land use or development entitlements for new gas station uses in the City of Petaluma not complete as of the effective date of this ordinance may not be approved during the moratorium period.

-B. Statutory Findings and Purpose
+- A. Scope Applications for land use or development entitlements for new gas station uses in the City of Petaluma not complete as of May 6, 2019 may not be approved during the moratorium period. - B. Statutory Findings and Purpose

-Ordinance 2681 is an interim ordinance as defined under California Government Code Section 65858.
-The Ordinance was deemed necessary for the following reasons:
+This ordinance is an interim ordinance as defined in California Government Code Section 65858.
+This ordinance is deemed necessary to protect the health, safety and welfare of Petaluma residents and visitors for the following reasons:

 - 1. The purpose of this ordinance is to protect the public safety, health, and welfare from a current and immediate threat posed by the issuance of land use or development entitlements for new gas station uses that could result in negative health, safety or other impacts on adjacent or nearby existing uses or neighborhoods with which new gas station uses may not be compatible, absent adequate local regulation addressing compatibility of new gas station uses with adjacent or nearby uses or neighborhoods. - 2.
 New gas station uses have been and/or may be proposed for construction in the City, and unless a moratorium is imposed on the issuance of land use or development entitlements for new gas station uses in the City, such development may result in negative health, safety or other impacts on adjacent or nearby existing uses or neighborhoods with which new gas station uses may not be compatible, absent adequate local regulation addressing compatibility of new gas station uses with adjacent or nearby existing uses or neighborhoods.
-This is particularly true regarding City zoning districts where currently new gas stations are permitted uses (C1, C2, and D4 zones) and approval of applications for such proposed new uses is subject only to site plan and architectural review, which review does not take into account such consideration as project emissions and other health impacts unrelated to aesthetics, siting and internal circulation.

-3. The imposition of Ordinance 2681as a moratorium on issuance of land use or development entitlements for new gas station uses in the City that are not complete as of the effective date in order to provide time to evaluate and adopt legislation, guidelines and/or policies as required to address negative health, safety or other impacts of proposed new gas station uses on, adjacent to or nearby existing uses or neighborhoods.
+This is particularly true regarding City zoning districts where currently new gas stations are permitted uses (C1, C2, and D4 zones) and approval of applications for such proposed new uses is subject only to site plan and architectural review, which review does not take into account such consideration as project emissions and other health impacts unrelated to aesthetics, siting and internal circulation. - 3.
+The extension of a moratorium on issuance of land use or development entitlements for applications for new gas station uses in the City that were not complete as of May 6, 2019 in order to provide time to evaluate and adopt legislation, guidelines and/or policies is required to address negative health, safety or other impacts of proposed new gas station uses on, adjacent to or nearby existing uses or neighborhoods.